jdmsharpe/discord-openai-bot/README.md

 </div>

 ### Build and Run with Docker (Recommended)

 #### Build and run the image locally

-+ Build the image with `docker build -t python-bot .` in the root directory
+- Build the image with `docker build -t python-bot .` in the root directory
-+ Run the bot with `docker run -e BOT_TOKEN=<YOUR BOT TOKEN> -e GUILD_IDS=<YOUR GUILD IDS IN LIST FORMAT> -e OPENAI_API_KEY=<YOUR OPENAI API KEY> python-bot` in the root directory
+- Run the bot with `docker run -e BOT_TOKEN=<YOUR BOT TOKEN> -e GUILD_IDS=<YOUR GUILD IDS IN LIST FORMAT> -e OPENAI_API_KEY=<YOUR OPENAI API KEY> python-bot` in the root directory

 ### Running from source

-+ (Recommended) Create a virtual environment
+- (Recommended) Create a virtual environment
-+ Install the dependencies from `requirements.txt` with `pip install -r requirements.txt` in the root directory
+- Install the dependencies from `requirements.txt` with `pip install -r requirements.txt` in the root directory
-+ Set an environment variable for BOT_TOKEN with your bot's token
+- Set an environment variable for BOT_TOKEN with your bot's token
-+ Set an environment variable for GUILD_IDS with the Discord guild ids (servers) you wish to deploy the bot on
+- Set an environment variable for GUILD_IDS with the Discord guild ids (servers) you wish to deploy the bot on
-+ Set an environment variable for OPENAI_API_KEY with the OpenAI API key (available at <a href="https://platform.openai.com/api-keys">OpenAI API Platform</a>)
+- Set an environment variable for OPENAI_API_KEY with the OpenAI API key (available at [OpenAI API Platform](https://platform.openai.com/api-keys))
-+ Run the bot with `python src/bot.py` in the root directory
+- Run the bot with `python src/bot.py` in the root directory